- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 However, the problem is that Hasso only admitted this after SAP had released Fiori.
-SAP will occasionally provide accurate descriptions of its products, but only to create a burning platform to move to SAP’s new product.
-Now that years after this comment was made, and there is no real pathway to Fiori adoption if Hasso would have made this comment.
+SAP will occasionally provide accurate descriptions of its products and create a burning platform to move to SAP’s new product.
+Now that years after this comment was made, and there is no real pathway to Fiori adoption, Hasso would have made this comment.
 That is, if 99%+ of all the users of your applications still use SAPGUI, do you want to admit that it sucks.

 This means that SAP customers will have their users on a UI that “sucks” for the foreseeable future.
 Furthermore, as other UIs are increasingly web-based, allowing for broader usage and distribution of the applications, SAP customers are stuck with a non-web based front end.